fenago/oracle19c-administration/md/Lab_6_2.md

     SELECT name, open_mode FROM v$pdbs WHERE name = 'PDB_LAB3_CDBLAB';
     ```
     Ensure the output shows PDB_LAB3_CDBLAB in the READ WRITE mode.

+By following these corrected steps, you should be able to rename the global name of the PDB without encountering the ORA-01109 error.

 ### 4. Changing the PDB Lockout Time